grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 		$ tar -xf iso_archive.tar.gz

 ## Step 2 : Tweaking.
-Customize the live-build, also called *remastering*.
+Customize the live-build, also called *"remastering"*.

 Follow the steps of file :